gvwilson/thirdbit/src/fiction/iffy/index.md

 Honesty did most of the talking.
-Induction wouldn't be so bad—the Marines needed people with tech skills the same as everyone else, so they'd probably put some like that in der head.
+Induction wouldn't be so bad—the Marines needed people with tech skills the same as everyone else, so they'd probably put something like that in der head.
 De knew tons more about salvage and repair than any crufty old core, and what de didn't know de could ask Iffy, right?